unterrichtdaniel/clariad/docs/Initial_Feature_Epics.md

 - Pull request creation and review
 - Commit management

-## Epic 10: MCP Protocol Integration
+## Epic 10: Claude Desktop MCP Integration
 **As a** user,
-**We want** to interact with the Clariad agent ecosystem through MCP-compatible clients
+**We want** to interact with the Clariad agent ecosystem through Claude Desktop
-**So that** we can use familiar interfaces like Claude Desktop or OpenWebUI.
+**So that** we can access specialized software development capabilities through a familiar interface.

 **Key Features:**
-- MCP server implementation
+- MCP server implementation for Claude Desktop
-- Request routing to appropriate agents
+- Specialized agent registration as Claude tools
-- Conversation state management
+- Efficient context management for tool invocations
-- Tool usage handling through MCP
+- Streamlined tool response handling

 ---